August 21, 2025

 Conclusion

 In conclusion, using emojis in email signatures can be a great way to add personality and visual interest.
 However, it’s crucial to use them sparingly and only when relevant to your brand or industry.
 Our product, Signature Manager for Gmail, makes it easy to create, edit, and manage your email signatures across your organization.
-Try it out today and experience the benefits for yourself!
+Read our guide on how to set up your signature and try it out today and experience the benefits for yourself!